kawaiimusician/kawaiimusician/README.md

 ## Hello there!
-My name is Rebecca and I am a junior software engineer.
-Currently I am in the last month of bootcamp at Austin Community College.
-Feel free to browse my code and check out my deployed project at [OnlyPets](https://onlypets.herokuapp.com/).
+My name is Rebecca and I am a software developer.
+I have 2 years experience with developing in NetSuite and am currently working on my Bachelors of Computer Science at the University of London.

 ---